Csángós: 2001 Report of the Council of Europe

 The Council of Europe has expressed its concerns about the situation of the Csángó minority culture, and discussed that the Csángós speak an early form of Hungarian and are associated with ancient traditions, and a great diversity of folk art and culture, which is of exceptional value for Europe.
 The council also mentioned that (although not everybody agrees on this number) it is thought that between 60,000 and 70,000 people speak the Csángó Hungarian dialect.
 It has also expressed concerns that despite the provisions of the Romanian law on education, and repeated requests from parents there is no teaching of the Csángó language in the Csángó villages, and, as a consequence, very few Csángós are able to write in their mother tongue.
 The document also discussed that the Csángós make no political demands, but merely want to be recognized as a distinct culture and demand education and church services in the Csángó dialect.

 At the time of this report's release, the Vatican expressed hope that the Csángós would be able to celebrate Catholic masses in their liturgical language, Csángó.

 Comments of the government of Romania, dissenting opinion on behalf of the Romanian delegation

-The situation of Csángó community may be understood by taking into consideration the results of 2002 census.
+The situation of the Csángó community may be understood by taking into consideration the results of the 2002 census.
 1,370 persons declared themselves Csángó.
 Most of them live in Bacău County, Romania, and belong to the Roman Catholic Church.
 During the last years, some statements identified all Catholics in Bacău County (119.618 persons according to 2002 census) as Csángó.
 This identification is rejected by most of them, who did identify themselves as Romanians.

 The name Csángó appeared relatively recently, being used for the first time, in 1780 by Péter Zöld.
 The name Csángó is used to describe two different ethnic groups: